 (a) Principal market where the registrant's common equity is traded.

-The Company is listed in the Philippine Stock Exchange.
+The Corporation is listed in the Philippine Stock Exchange.
 There has been no substantial trading since 1983 or 17 years.
-However in 2004, DMCI Holdings, Inc. increased its shareholdings from 74.36% to 94.51%.
+DMCI Holdings, Inc. however in 2004 increased its shareholdings from 74.36% to 94.51%.
 The National Development Co.
 (NDC) shares were decreased from 21.27% to 4.55% shares and the others from 4.3% to 0.94% shares.
 None of them sold their shares hence, no substantial trading occurred.
-These changes in the percentage of holdings resulted from the Equity Restructuring of the Company's authorized capital stock and the subscription of DMCI Holdings, Inc. of 19,120,581
+These changes in the percentage of holdings resulted from the Equity Restructuring of the Corporation's authorized capital stock and the subscription of DMCI Holdings, Inc. of 19,120,581 additional shares in 2004.